A movement has started....

 “In order for children to learn, they need to be able to pay attention.
 In order to pay attention, we need to let them move.” - Angela Hanscom, Pediatric Occupational Therapist

-Children have better observation skills
+Better observation skills

-Children exhibit more patience, compassion and empathy
+Exhibit more patience, compassion and empathy

-Children have better balance, coordination and motor skills
+Improved balance, coordination and fine motor skills

 Each day is special because it will never be the same as the day before.